Having trouble conceiving?

 If you are covered by the Belgian social security system, a large part of the costs related to fertility consultations, tests and fertility surgery is covered by your mutuelle.
 Hospitalisation insurance is not usually necessary, as overnight hospital stays are not usually required.

-In the case of IVF/ICSI, artificial insemination and ovulation induction with gonadotropins, costs are only reimbursed for women under the age of 43 (note: this is soon to be lowered to 41).
+In the case of IVF/ICSI, artificial insemination and ovulation induction with gonadotropins, costs are only reimbursed for women under the age of 43.

 How many cycles of treatment are covered by the mutuelle and how much will I still have to pay?